 Giving to the Department

-We hope that you are as proud of the Chemistry Department at UWF as we are, and your continued help will enable us to move forward to the next stage of our development.
+We hope that you are as proud of the Department of Chemistry at UWF as we are, and your continued help will enable us to move forward to the next stage of our development.
 Gifts from alumni and friends help to enhance the quality of our educational programs and enable us to constantly raise our standards of excellence.
 Since the Department offers only undergraduate degrees in chemistry, all resources have a direct impact on our undergraduate program.
 Specifically, funds are used in one or more of three target areas and support our teaching and research as well as offer academic enhancements for students and faculty.
 When you choose to continue to be a part of our success by donating, you will have an opportunity to determine how your gift is used.
 Every gift is significant and appreciated!
-In addition, all gifts to the UWF Chemistry Department are tax-deductible.
+In addition, all gifts to the UWF Department of Chemistry are tax-deductible.

 Student Support – Unfortunately, it is still true today that many students must work to support themselves during their time at UWF.
 Due to rising tuition and fees and ever-increasing textbook costs, student outside workloads are getting to the levels where there are major conflicts between school and work.
 Scholarships allow students to concentrate on their studies to a greater degree to get the maximum learning experience from their time in the Department and at UWF.